-The following guidelines should be followed by all personnel operating vehicles on the airside;
+The following guidelines should be followed by all personnel operating on the airside;

 - a) Drivers and airside personnel must be aware of the dangerous effects of contact injuries that could be caused by rotating propellers and potential jet blast or ingestion when in close proximity to a jet aircraft with its engines running; - b) Drivers must make sure their vehicles are roadworthy before driving.
-Any abnormality discovered that would compromise safety to themselves and others, must be reported to their management immediately and corrected as soon as possible; - c) Drivers must secure loads and trailers properly in accordance with their companies ground handling procedures.
-In addition before moving off so as not to cause a hazard to other traffic or personnel; - 1) Covered carts should protect cargo from rain and weather; - 2) Open carts will have a protective net tied down to secure their load; or - 3) A second operator shall be provided to shadow the same cargo transfer in order to detect any fallen items. - d) Drivers / operators shall not operate in the movement area at any time while under the influence or residual effect of alcohol or drugs.
-This applies to medicine or prescribed drugs which may impair the ability of the driver; - e) Drivers will not operate any vehicle while talking on a cell phone unless vehicle is equipped with appropriate "hands-free" device designed specifically for the vehicle.
-Drivers will come to a complete stop to talk on cell phones or radios; - f) Drivers must not operate a vehicle within 10 feet (3 m) of an aircraft, except when required for the servicing of that aircraft; - g) Do not walk or drive a vehicle towards an aircraft or behind an aircraft while the aircraft engine is running.
-An aircraft with its engine running will display a flashing red light signal known as an anti-collision light; - h) Do not drive or park under aircraft or aircraft wings unless the vehicles are used for servicing the aircraft; - i) Approach stationary aircraft at an angle and keep the aircraft on the driver's side; try to stay in view of pilot; - j) Use a Marshall or guide man when reversing towards aircraft; - k) Do not leave vehicle unattended with the engine running on the movement area; engage the handbrake whenever the vehicle is stationary; - Keep the Passenger boarding safety zone free of any obstruction.
-Do not drive, stop or park in the Passenger Boarding safety zone; - m) Deposit all Foreign Object Debris (FOD) in bins provided after handling of each flight; - n) Report all fuel, oil and other chemical spillages;
+Any abnormality discovered that would compromise safety to themselves and others, must be reported to their management immediately and corrected as soon as possible; - c) Drivers transporting cargo across long distances, such as transfer between the Commercial and General Aviation aprons must check that loads and trailers are properly secured either by using: - 1) Covered carts which will also protect cargo from rain and weather; or - 2) Open carts with a protective net tied down to secure load; or - 3) A second operator to shadow the same cargo transfer in order to detect any fallen items. - d) All drivers and cargo handlers shall use proper stacking techniques to ensure an open cart is not overloaded or unbalanced; - e) Drivers / operators shall not operate in the movement area at any time while under the influence or residual effect of alcohol or drugs.
+This applies to medicine or prescribed drugs which may impair the ability of the driver; - f) Drivers will not operate any vehicle while talking on a cell phone unless vehicle is equipped with appropriate "hands-free" device designed specifically for the vehicle.
+Drivers will come to a complete stop to talk on cell phones or radios; - g) Do not walk or drive a vehicle towards an aircraft or behind an aircraft while the aircraft engine is running.
+An aircraft with its engine running will display a flashing red light signal known as an anti-collision light; - h) Do not drive or park under aircraft or aircraft wings unless the vehicles are used for servicing the aircraft; - i) Approach stationary aircraft at an angle and keep the aircraft on the driver's side; try to stay in view of pilot; - j) Always use a Marshall or guide man when reversing towards aircraft; - b) Do not leave any motorized vehicle unattended with the engine running on the movement area; engage the handbrake whenever the vehicle is stationary; - Keep the Passenger Boarding safety zone free of any obstruction.
+Do not drive, stop or park in the Passenger Boarding safety zone; - m) Deposit all Foreign Object Debris (FOD) in bins provided after handling of each flight;

-- Drivers of vehicles shall keep clear of the aircraft engines and shall not pass within 10ft (3 m) radius around the aircraft fuel tank vents; - p) Drivers of vehicles shall not drive over any hose or bonding cable laid during aircraft refueling; - q) Refueling tankers are not permitted to park unattended within 50 feet (15m) of a terminal building.
+- n) Report all fuel, oil and other chemical spillages; - O) Drivers of vehicles shall keep clear of the aircraft engines and shall not pass within 10 ft (3 m) radius around the aircraft fuel tank vents; - p) Drivers of vehicles shall not drive over any hose or bonding cable laid during aircraft refueling; - q) Refueling tankers are not permitted to park unattended within 50 feet (15m) of a terminal building.